Inside: If you’re tripping over toys organizing your kids toy room you will love these tips on how to organize a kids room that’s a messy toy room!

 As we’ve continued this practice and my boys have grown familiar with it, they will often mention on their own that they want to share a particular toy they have outgrown.
 It’s amazing to watch their compassion grow with this one simple practice that originated to keep their room clean.

+The next step is to consider how to organize too many toys.
 A more seasoned mom shared with me the idea of toy rotation – basically putting a portion of new toys out of sight while the kids played with the other new toys, and then swapping them out as they were getting less creative with them.

 As I began to put this into practice, I noticed that the toys don’t need to be new to start rotating them.
 If you put away a portion of the toys they enjoy playing with for a span of time, it’s just like brand new toys appear when they come out of the rotation!